menggedu/DISCOVER/README.md

 The second mode originates from a robust verison of DISCOVER, named R_DISCOVER, which is designed to handle sparse and noisy data.
 A NN is utilized to fit the system response and evaluate the reward by automatic differentiation.
 It is trained in a PINN manner when effective physical information are discovered.
 This mode is more suitable for the high-noisy scenarios.
 The introduction of the whole framework can be found in the second paper [PDF](https://arxiv.org/ftp/arxiv/papers/2309/2309.07672.pdf).
 GPU resources are required to acclerate the searching process.

 # Quick start
-Please refer to quick_start.ipynb for a quick start (to be updated).
+Please refer to dso/quick_start.ipynb for a quick start (to be updated).

 # Run
  For the first mode, several benchmark datasets are provided, including Chafee-Infante equation, KdV equations and PDE_divide, etc. Run the script below can repeat the results in the first paper.